After the curriculum

 No salary numbers we cannot prove

 You will not see "earn ₹15 LPA after this course" anywhere on this site.
-The honest range for a junior engineering role from this curriculum in 2026 India is roughly ₹3-12 LPA depending on company tier, city, and your interview performance — and even that is observational, not promised.
+The honest range for a junior engineering role from this curriculum in 2026 India is roughly ₹3-12 LPA depending on company type, city, and your interview performance — and even that is observational, not promised.

 No fake testimonials